Tert-Butyl alcohol: Pharmacology and toxicology

 There is limited data on the pharmacology and toxicology of tert-butanol in humans and other animals.
 Human exposure may occur due to fuel oxygenate metabolism.
 Tert-butanol is poorly absorbed through skin but rapidly absorbed if inhaled or ingested.
 Tert-butanol is irritating to skin or eyes.
-Toxicity of single doses is usually low but high doses can produce a sedative or anesthetic effect.
+Toxicity of single doses is usually low but high doses of tert-Butyl alcohol can produce a sedative or anesthetic effect.